 Open to sky central courtyard keeps the surrounding united and helps in cross ventilation.
 The use of stack ventilation and evaporative cooling techniques makes the campus energy-efficient and environmentally friendly.
 Also, the courtyard gets indirect sunlight into classrooms and helps in the creation of naturally ventilated and lit singly-loaded corridors.
 For 80% of the total operational hours, the temperature of the campus is as per the comfort of the users.

 The building campus is constructed on a 9M grid.
-It is a single bay, naturally lit, and cross-ventilated campus.
+It also is a single bay, naturally lit, and cross-ventilated campus.
 This grid configuration allows for daylighting, ventilation, and a flexible partitioning system for the years to come.
 Daylight illuminates 90% of the gross floor area.

 Earthen pots are in use for the thermal insulation of buildings in India traditionally.
 The Pearl academy campus also uses this technique for thermal insulation.
 Earthen pots(matka) of 35 cm diameter are sourced from local potters and placed on a flat roof at a distance of 2.5cm in between.
 The gap in between the pots was filled with sand and broken bricks and covered with a thin layer of concrete.
 The filling and the air in the pots act as insulation for the structure.

 30% of the total site area is used for landscaping.
 A thermally comfortable microclimate is present within the building with the help of a water body.
 This waterbody is fed by recycled water from the sewage treatment plant.
 The water body, as well as the green spaces, are mostly in the shaded zone.
 This lowers the evaporation of water and aids in evaporative cooling.
 During the night, when the temperature of the desert drops the floor slowly dissipates heat to the surroundings and makes a thermally comfortable environment.
-The building is self-sufficient in terms of captive power and water supply.
+However, the building is self-sufficient in terms of captive power and water supply.
 There is a provision for rainwater harvesting as well as wastewater recycling through the sewage treatment plant.

 Form optimization & orientation: